microsoft/ApplicationInsights-Kubernetes/README.md

 ==
 This repository has code for Application Insights for Kubernetes, which works on .NET Core applications within the containers, managed by Kubernetes, on Azure Container Service.

-**Note:** This library enhanced the [Microsoft Application Insights](https://github.com/Microsoft/ApplicationInsights-aspnetcore) but is **not required** to run applicaiton insights in Kubernetes.
-When you choose to use Microsoft Application Insights for Kubernetes, you will see Kubernetes related properties like *Pod-Name, Deployment ...* on all your telemetry entries.
-Rich features like Appliation Map to show the multiple micro service on your application map will also be provided.
+**Note:** `Microsoft Application Insights for Kubernetes` (this library) is an enhancement to the [Microsoft Application Insights](https://github.com/Microsoft/ApplicationInsights-aspnetcore).
+You can choose to run **Application Insights** without this library in Kubernetes cluster too.
+However, when using `Microsoft Application Insights for Kubernetes`, you will see Kubernetes related properties like *Pod-Name, Deployment ...* on all your telemetry entries.
+Proper values will also be set to make use of the rich features like enabling the Application Map to show the multiple micro services on the same map.

 ### Continous Integration Status
 |Rolling Build                    | Nightly Build                |